5l1v3r1/Sonarr-wiki/Installation.md

     sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys FDA5DFFC echo "deb https://apt.sonarr.tv/ master main" | sudo tee -a /etc/apt/sources.list

+*If you have issues with the repo being https you can install the `apt-transport-https` package or switch to http*

 **Install/Update NzbDrone**

 	sudo apt-get update